 Here’s the story behind my find.
 I was being a good girl and not even going out junkin’ during our city clean-up.
 Why, you ask?
 Because my garage shop is a wreck from our remodel and I have NO ROOM!
 Plus, I only like to keep on hand what I can work on in the next few weeks.

 Do you blame me?
-I ended up giving the crib away, but was satisfied it didn’t go to the dump since nobody wanted it.
+I ended up giving the crib away but was satisfied it didn’t go to the dump since nobody wanted it.
 The frame was a no-brainer and will find new purpose in our home remodel (stay tuned), and the table was a project for Miss E, my next to youngest daughter.

 Now, doesn’t it look better?
 You can find it available in my shop.
-(SOLD)

 The next day, I found this…

-Remember, this stuff was left a week after pickers had went through.
+Remember, this stuff is left a week after pickers had went through.
 Crazy!
 My head spins at all the waste there is because I didn’t go through the other quadrants during their time of clean-up.
 I would need a pole barn to fit it all!

 My sander and I went to work unveiling that gorgeous walnut veneer.
 It was such a shame that it isn’t in better shape because it is full of pocks and holes like someone had attacked it.
 I filled up those holes with wood filler and sanded again.

-Since I am turning this credenza into an entertainment console, I needed to build in the spot where a drawer was missing.
+Since I am turning this credenza into an entertainment console, I need to build in the spot where a drawer was missing.
 My husband, JC, cut me a few pieces of wood with our table saw.
 I used my brad nailer to attach them inside the missing drawer space for support.

 Next, I added a panel of luan to reinforce the drawer space bottom and raise it to make it flush with the frame and glued it down with Liquid Nails.
 To enclose the space, I added a couple of pieces of wood to the sides using Kreg Jig Master System and my drill to create pocket screw holes for easy assembly.
 (I love that thing!!)
 Last, I drilled a few holes in the back for wires with a hole saw bit.